TL;DR:

 Do you have team engagement on your mind?
+How to improve team engagement in a hybrid workplace vs in office vs remote?
 Now more than ever, with many businesses operating from different models, it’s a challenge that plagues leaders in many industries.

 Employees are now working remotely, permanently, in many workplaces.
-There are also employees who have been mandated back to work, and they are not all happy about it.
-There are also employees who have the option to blend their work time between the office and home; the hybrid workplace model has been created!
-This is likely the most common scenario, and it appears somewhat chaotic without all of the planning necessary to get the right team working together in the right place at the right time.
+Some employees have been mandated back to work, and they are not all happy about it.
+Some employees have the option to blend their work time between the office and home within the hybrid workplace model!

 Team Engagement Requires Creativity and Innovation